 Why this is the Best Method for Roasting Pumpkin Seeds?

 It can take hours to dig through the pumpkin membrane to release and roast the seeds.

 The seeds can be thin, hard to crisp up for a nice crunch and lack flavor, or taste ‘green’.

 By pre-boiling, the seeds have begun to cook before the roasting.
 Roasting in the oven really finishes them and crisps the outside to a pleasing texture.

-It’s like night and day from traditional roasted pumpkin seeds; trust me.
+The results are night and day from traditional roasted pumpkin seeds.

 How to Season the Seeds